-A common question from people new to owning pet mice is, what do pet mice eat?
+A common question I hear a lot from people new to owning pet mice is, what do pet mice eat?

 - Soya Beans

-Much like I explained with vegetables its advisable to peel fruit where applicable before giving it to your mice.
-Some of the fruits that have been tried, tested and well received are;
+Much like I explained with vegetables, it’s advisable to wash and peel fruit where applicable before giving it to your mice.
+Some of the fruits that have been tried, tested and well received in my home are;

-Be aware that some fruits can perish quickly once exposed and may make a mess or an odor if you put far too much in the cage.
-When you know what your mice like, you may want to keep some fresh piece and hand feed them as treats.
+Be aware that some fruits can perish quickly and may make a mess or an odor if you put too much in the cage or leave them too long.

-The handy part about feeding pieces of fruit is that, mice can eat the bits you probably wouldn’t.
-So look at it as a kind of recycling, along with doing a good deed and treating your pets.
+The good thing about feeding pieces of fruit is that mice will eat the bits and cuts that you probably wouldn’t.
+So, you can look at it as a kind of recycling, along with treating your mice!

 Shop Bought Food Mixes

-Personally I feed my mice the pre-packaged food you see here to the left.
-(Just click the picture to see the latest price on Amazon).
+I also feed my mice some pre-packaged food to round out their diet.
+It’s the pack you see above but any of the top brands with good feedback from owners will do.
+(Just click the picture to see the latest price and reviews on Amazon).

 From all the foods here it is important to find a balanced diet for your mice, this will keep them happy, and healthy.
-Typically I use shop bought food mixes and add pieces of fruit and vegetable every couple of days.
+Typically I use shop bought food mixes, seed mixes, and add pieces of fruits and vegetables every couple of days.

-Don’t forget that mice need to drink water too!
-Fresh water should be available at all times, hook up a bottle to their cage and keep it topped up.
-Wash it out every week, or whenever you do a complete fill up.
+Don’t forget that mice also need to drink water too!
+Fresh water should be available at all times, hook up a bottle to their cage and keep it topped up and refill it with fresh water daily.

-If you have anything to add to this post please leave a comment.
+If you have anything to add to this post – what do pet mice eat – please leave a comment.
 Maybe you have a mouse that eats something unusual and strange?
 Or a picky mouse particular about certain foods?
 I’d love to hear about it.